essentiasoftserv/openbharatocr/README.md

 **Pan Card**

-In this funtion, Pan card image will pass as path in the function and the output will be in dict.
+In this function, Pan card image will pass as path in the function and the output will be in dict.

 ```
 import openbharatocr